 How do I see my images?

-After your images have been developed and scanned, you'll receive an email from Carmencita with a WeTransfer link to your scanned images.
-You'll receive this link between 10 and 20 days after dropping your film at GPP, subject to a longer wait time depending on the specifics on your order form.
+After your images have been developed and scanned, you'll receive an email from your lab of choice with a WeTransfer link to your scanned images.
+You'll receive this link between 4-14 days after dropping your film at GPP, depending on which lab you chose and the specifics on your order form.

 Will I be able to edit my images?